The original version of this blog post was published on Oct 11, 2017.

 What I didn't realize was the amount of effort that went into creating the opportunity for me to run marathons.
 The efforts of all the early women distance runners and especially Kathrine Switzer.
 She has worked diligently for over 50 years, since 1967, in service of women, running, sports and equity.
 Kathrine’s book, Marathon Woman: Running the Race to Revolutionize Women’s Sports, is her memoir, documenting her work and what it took to gain ‘permission’ for women to run the Boston Marathon in 1972 and for the Women’s marathon to be added to the Olympics in 1984.
 She has written an important history book that captures the ‘how’ of what she did as well as the ‘what’ she accomplished.

 In recounting her first running of the Boston Marathon, Kathrine describes the light bulb that went off when she saw the emotions on the faces of the women spectators.

 Those women weren’t in the race because they actually believed all those myths about women’s fragility and limitation and the reason they believed them is because they had no opportunity to experience something else.
 That is why I seem like a creature from outer space to them; I represent something unimaginable.
 And yet, I look just like they do… When most girls got to be 20 years old it would never occur to them to do something so physically challenging, because when they were 8, they were told not to climb trees anymore…”

-I can certainly relate to her tree climbing comment although I was 12 when I was told to get out of the tree.
+I can certainly relate to her tree climbing comment although I was 12 when I was told to get out of the tree and got punished for not doing so.
 (You can read my tree climbing story here.)

 From this moment of realization, Kathrine began her journey to make a difference and create opportunity for women to run.